Reminiscences regarding reissues by Brian Eno and Robert Fripp.

 Phosphorescent Forest

 I first became enamored of Stapleton when viewing the chipped silver laquer of his nails as he played pedal steel on Phosphorescent’s “Song for Zula” at Glastonbury in 2014.
-It’s just about all we see of him apart from a denim shirt.
+It’s just about all we see of him apart from a denim shirt and ’stache.
 His picking is tasteful and ensemble (yes that’s an adjective) and contrasts with his keyboard work the year before on Phosphorescent’s “The Quotidian Beasts” at the SXSW music festival.
 There, he is flamboyant in a red T on the keys, practically conjuring the song’s lyrics as they are sung by Matthew Houck (aka Phosphorescent), with flourishes from his hands and arms.

 Vaneigem and Bubblegum